 Since this is a relatively low-risk business construction loan scenario, lenders aren’t so concerned with working strictly with low-risk businesses—i.e., established businesses with years’ worth of evidence of profitability and good credit scores.
 So, it’s a little easier for newer construction companies to qualify for equipment loans.

-Again, these numbers vary depending on which lender you work with—and which type of lender, as both banks and certain alternative lenders offer business lines of credit.
+These numbers will vary depending on which lender you work with—and which type of lender, as both banks and certain alternative lenders offer business lines of credit.
 Typically, bank business loans extend larger amounts than alternative lenders but almost universally have tougher qualifications.

 Depending on the financial institution you work with, and your overall financial profile, you can expect line of credit amounts to be as small as $5,000, or up to over $1 million for the most eligible borrowers working with bigger banks.